PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Datalab04_PerceptronAndGradientDescent.md

 __1. Non-differentiable (Gradient descent :x:):__
 - Heaviside, or unit step

-The original perceptron developed by Rosenblatt use this particular activation/threshold function.
+The original perceptron developed by Rosenblatt uses this particular activation/threshold function.
 This variation of the perceptron only accepts binary (i.e. 0 or 1) input variables, and its activation function is non-differentiable.
 Meaning, gradient descent will not help to optimize the performance of the model because the gradients are almost always zero (except when x = 0).

 | Function | Plot | Equation | Derivative |
 |----|:---:|:---:|:---:|